John Jewel: Sacramental theology

 But while Jewel's Apology makes clear the theological and religious reasons for the defection of the Church of England, the English Reformation was to a greater extent driven by politics than was, for example, the German Reformation, which began in one man's tumultuous and uncertain conscience.
 Jewel's Apology of the Church of England provides a good and valuable purview of the central issues—both religious and secular—of the English Reformation and the Reformation as a whole.

 Translation in Czech language

 Jewel's Apology has been translated in Czech language and printed in Prague in 1619, during the Bohemian Revolt.
 The title of the translation is Apologia, to jest dostečná obrana víry a náboženství církví evangelických.

+Works

+A list of Jewel's works is set out below: